-5. Begin by first feeding the cable with the largest connector through the Cable Access opening at the bottom rear of the R.A axis.
+- 5. Begin by first feeding the cable with the largest connector through the Cable Access opening at the bottom rear of the R.A axis.
 You will need to finesse the cable through the opening and up through the center of the axis.
-If you are having trouble coaxing the connector through the axis, you can always use the electrician's trick of first snaking a length of cord or thick string through the cable channel by attaching it to the end of a straight wire or similar probe of sufficient length to pass through the axis.
+If you are having trouble coaxing the connector through the axis, you can use the electrician's trick of first snaking a length of cord or thick string through the cable channel by attaching it to the end of a straight wire or similar probe of sufficient length to pass through the axis.
 Continue feeding your cables through the cable channel.
-Note that if you have a number of cables to run, then it may be best to use another electrician's trick and pull them all through at one time.
+Note that if you have a number of cables to run, then it may be best to use the electrician's trick and pull them all through at one time. - 6.
+Now is the time to utilize the "snagging tool" that you created.
+It can be used to reach the cables as they peek out of the R.A. axis opening and you can then pull them up through the Dec. center.
+Alternatively, the electrician's trick of using a cord or thick string to pull the cables through the interior of the mount is a good one.